-Iron Horse executed its first job in 2005 and, subsequently, has provided coiled tubing fracturing treatments across a wide range of wells for E&P companies with industry leading recycle ratios, including shallow gas to horizontal oil throughout Alberta, Saskatchewan, and Manitoba.
-In our 12 year history, we have coiled tubing fracture stimulated more than ~50,000 stages in ~3,500 wells at rates up to 10m³/minute.
+Iron Horse executed its first job in 2005 and, subsequently, has provided coiled tubing fracturing treatments across a wide range of wells for E&P companies with industry leading recycle ratios, including shallow and deep liquids-rich natural gas to deeper horizontal oil throughout Alberta, Saskatchewan, and Manitoba.
+In our 15 year history, we have coiled tubing fracture stimulated more than ~100,000 stages in +5,500 wells at rates and pressures up to 10m³/minute and 80 MPa, respectively.

 Iron Horse takes pride in having the most experienced fracturing and coiled tubing crews in the industry, and our staff are driven to improve and refine systems and processes.
 Additionally, our new fleet of compact equipment generates a smaller footprint and reduces manpower requirements relative to our competition, thereby lowering non-productive time.

-Currently, Iron Horse operates the industry’s newest fleet of fracturing equipment, including six coiled tubing fracturing crews, and downhole tools.
+Currently, Iron Horse operates the industry’s newest fleet of fracturing equipment, including seven coiled tubing fracturing crews, and down-hole tools.
 Additionally, Iron Horse provides 24 hour operations to customers.

 Iron Horse provides:

-- Experienced crews – our field staff averages approximately eight years of coiled tubing fracturing experience, and 100% of our staff are employees.
+- Experienced crews – our field staff averages approximately ten years of coiled tubing fracturing experience, and 100% of our staff are employees.

 - 24 hour operations.